Riddick Bowe vs. Evander Holyfield II: Aftermath

 After his victory, Holyfield contemplated retirement, but eventually decided to continue fighting and began looking into a potential unification match with WBC champion Lennox Lewis.
 However, both the WBA and IBF refused the notion, informing Holyfield they would only sanction a bout with undefeated number one contender Michael Moorer.
 Holyfield was then offered $20 million by Bowe's manager Rock Newman to accept a third fight with Bowe, but Holyfield turned down the offer and went ahead with his scheduled match against Moorer, due in part to both the WBA and IBF threatening to strip Holyfield of their titles should he have accepted Newman's challenge.
-Holyfield and Moorer would meet on April 22, 1994 with Moorer scoring the upset victory by majority decision.
-Meanwhile, after being unable to secure a match for any of the three major heavyweight titles, Bowe would challenge and defeat Herbie Hide for the less-regarded WBO Heavyweight title.
-After one successful defense against Jorge Luis González, Bowe vacated his title in favor for a third fight with Holyfield.
-The rubber match was held two years after their second fight on November 4, 1995.
-Unlike the first two fights, the match would not go the distance, instead Bowe would pick up the victory by 8th round technical knockout.
+Holyfield and Moorer would meet on April 22, 1994 with Moorer scoring an upset victory by majority decision.